-UICollection classes implement this protocol starting in iOS 7.0.
+UICollection classes implement this protocol in iOS 7 and later.
 You can use a custom object as a dynamic item for such purposes as reacting to rotation or position changes computed by a dynamic animator—an instance of the

 One notable and common use of a dynamic item behavior is to confer a velocity to a dynamic item to match the ending velocity of a user gesture.